liuxue-123/SegFinder/README.md

                --method salmon  \
                --nr Seg_DB/nr
 ```
-Note:file:Indicates the input file prefix name, either a single file or a single file (list.txt);list.txt contains the prefix name of the file;The file name must be prefixed_1/2.fq.gz format
+Note: file:Indicates the input file prefix name, either a single file or a single file (list.txt);list.txt contains the prefix name of the file;The file name must be prefixed_1/2.fq.gz format